Huntsville, Alabama: Economy

-Technology

-Biotechnology

 More than 25 biotechnology firms have developed in Huntsville due to the Huntsville Biotech Initiative.
 The HudsonAlpha Institute for Biotechnology is part of the 4,000 acre Cummings Research Park.
 The non-profit HudsonAlpha Institute has contributed genomics and genetics work to the Encyclopedia of DNA Elements (ENCODE).
 For-profit business ventures within the Biotech Campus focus on subjects such as diagnosing disease, immune responses to cancer, protein crystallization, lab-on-a-chip technologies, and agricultural technologies.
 The University of Alabama in Huntsville (UAH) created a doctoral program in biotechnology to help develop scientists to support HudsonAlpha in addition to the emerging biotechnology economy in Huntsville.

-Meta

 In 2018, Meta broke ground on a $1.5 billion data center in North Huntsville Industrial Park, and was opened in 2021.
 In June 2022, they announced they would be expanding the facility to seven buildings across a 3.5 million square foot area, but paused construction in December.
 The company advertised that the facility runs on 100% renewable energy and provides 300+ jobs to the community.

+In 2025, President Donald Trump announced that the headquarters of the United States Space Command would move to Huntsville from Colorado Springs, Colorado.

 Arts and culture

-Historic districts
+Historic districts and museums

 Twickenham Historic District was chosen as the name of the first of three of the city's historic districts.
 It features homes in the Federal and Greek Revival architectural styles introduced to the city by Virginia-born architect George Steele about 1818.
 The 1819 Weeden House Museum was home to female artist and poet Howard Weeden, whose watercolors include portraits of African Americans.
-Old Town Historic District contains a variety of styles (Federal, Greek Revival, Queen Anne, and California cottages), with homes dating from the late 1820s through the early 1900s.
+Old Town Historic District contains a variety of styles, with homes dating from the late 1820s through the early 1900s.

-Five Points Historic District, consists predominantly of bungalows built around the beginning of the 20th century, by which time Huntsville was becoming a mill town.
-Merrimack Mill Village Historic District is a historic district developed around the Merrimack Cotton Mill in 1900.
-The district features homes following a number of similar floor plans that reflect those popular during the 19th century in the South.

 Lowe Mill Village and Lincoln Mill and Mill Village Historic District were established during the textile boom of the 1890s and were recognized for their historical importance in 2011, along with Dallas Mill Village.